93jy/quartz/content/notes/The Smartest Guys in the Room.md

 - p305 Conventional hedges work only for highly liquid assets, like large-cap stocks or corporate bonds, where derivatives traders can make money by writing lots of such "insurance".
 If not you will never find a counterparty to take the other side of the hedge; the chance of losing money is too high.
 But Enron wasn't really hedging against a true economic loss; rather, it was using the Raptors to hedge against an *accounting* loss...
 Which amounted to tapping the value of its own shares (just covering losses in one pocket by taking money from another pocket).
 "Hedging risk with itself".
 - p372 Only deal makers got ahead; "no one in the corporate leadership truly cares about those charged with executing the deals and making them actually produce profit."
 - p378 Enron had been unable to roll its commercial paper - the portfolio of unsecured short-term loans that all big companies use to fund their day-to-day needs.
 Renewing such debt was normally a routine matter.
 Though the amounts involved were huge (~2bn), the exposure was so brief (24h) that, for lenders, it was really nothing to worry about - unless they had reason to wonder if the company would survive long enough to pay it back.
-- p379 Under Fastor, Enron had operated quarter to quarter.
+- p379 Under Fastow, Enron had operated quarter to quarter.
 The company lacked the kind of sophisticated cash-management systems that big companies required.